+Different connected components may possess substantially different physical features.
+For example, in the insets of Fig.~\ref{fig:bloch_sphere} we show the norm $\abs{n(t)}$ of the Bloch sphere vectors.
+The entanglement entropy $S_E=-q\log q - (1-q)\log(1-q)$ with $q=(\abs{n}+1)/2$ is different in the three cases.
+In particular, the minimum value $\abs{n}{\approx}0.5$ reached by $C_3$ trajectories (purple), is half the value reached by $C_+,C_-$ trajectories (orange and blue).
+We expect that, if present, noise in the form of decoherence or depolarization may reveal some of these trajectories as more robust than others.

-The animation shows three optimal trajectories in the Bloch sphere representing the evolution of the one-qubit reduced density matrix.
+As supplemental material \cite{Supplemental}, we provide an animation showing three optimal trajectories in the Bloch sphere, which represents the evolution of the one-qubit reduced density matrix.
 The blue and orange trajectories are generated by optimal protocols with total duration $T{=}3.4$.
 They belong to the different connected components $C_+,C_-$ of the optimal level set (they cannot be continuously deformed into each other while preserving vanishing infidelity).
 The black trajectory has a total duration $T{=}3.6$ and its dynamics is governed by the LMC algorithm.
 The movie demonstrates that for $T{=}3.6$ the blue and orange connected components have merged into a single connected component: $C_+ C_- {\to} C_\pm$.
 This is proven by the black trajectory that, through approximate continuous deformations (LMC dynamics with $\beta{=}10^6$), moves between the ``orange" and ``blue" regions of $C_\pm$.